lilmoonly/Observability-Framework-K3s/ROADMAP.md

 - a base PrometheusRule pack for platform, logging, ingress, storage, PostgreSQL, and MongoDB health
 - baseline Alertmanager routing, receiver templates, recording rules, SLO-style golden-signal alerts, and AI anomaly alerts
 - an AI dashboard that explains detector health, contributors, rule checks, and recent anomaly outcomes
+- a self-contained HTML operator guide with profiles, validation flow, runbooks, backup notes, and release checklist

 What still keeps it in "advanced lab" territory rather than "production framework":

 - live internet/bootstrap dependencies
-- environment/profile documentation is still compact
+- lab and production guidance is documented, but not yet split into separate reusable profile files
-- backup, restore, and disaster-recovery guidance still needs dedicated runbooks
+- backup, restore, and disaster-recovery guidance still needs tested automation

 ## Milestone Plan